kurtshuler/homelab-docs/docs/proxmox-gpu-passthrough/host-setup.md

 ---

+## Warning: iGPU and VM Only!

+{: .warning }
+>These server-side or host steps are only for **Intel integrated GPU (iGPU)** passthrough.
+They will not work as written below with Intel discrete, AMD, or Nvidia GPUs.

+{: .warning }
+>These server-side or host steps are only been for passthrough to a **VM**, *not an LXC*.
+>
+> Anand has detailed instructions for LXC passthrough in his excellent article and video, [UDMS Part 11: GPU passthrough on Proxmox LXC for Superior HW Transcoding!](https://www.simplehomelab.com/udms-11-gpu-passthrough-on-proxmox-lxc/){:target="_blank"}

 {: .important }
 >These server-side or host steps can be done before or after you have created a VM.

 ## Source Information